 Bundt cakes are so easy to make and taste great!
-I decided to decorate mine with red and yellow flowers to symbolize the sun.
+For the bundt cake shown below, I decided to decorate mine with red and yellow flowers to symbolize the sun.
 I also sugared the berries and some of the rose petals.

 It’s believed flower crowns were often worn during Floralia to represent the goddess, Flora.